Classification of nondegenerate $G$-categories (with an appendix written jointly with Germ\'an Stefanich): Preliminaries

 \subsubsection{Barr-Beck-Lurie}

 In the proof of \cref{Main Monoidal Equivalences}, we will use the Barr-Beck-Lurie theorem.
 We will recall the result here for the reader's convenience--this is summarized in much more depth and proved in \cite[Theorem 4.7.3.5]{LuHA}.
-Given a functor of DG categories $L: \C \to \D$ which admits a right adjoint $R: \D \to \C$, we can obtain a comonad in $\D$ which we denote $LR$.
-The functor $L$ canonically lifts to a functor $L^{\text{enh}}: \C \to LR\text{-comod}(\D)$.